 Determining minimum supply voltage

 At the maximum signal of 20mA the voltage across the load resistor is 5 volts and this should be taken into account when determining how much voltage is left to power the current output pressure transmitter.
-In this case you would subtract 5 volts from the power supply of 24 volts, would leave 19 volts available for powering the pressure transmitter.
+In this case you would subtract 5 volts from the power supply of 24 volts, which would leave 19 volts available for powering the pressure transmitter.
 19 volts is ample for powering most pressure transmitters.
 If a high load resistance is used, such as 500 ohms, then this would reduce the available supply voltage to 14 volts.
 Other causes of sensor supply voltage reduction are the running of the signal wires over very long distances so that the load contribution of the wiring becomes a significant consideration.
 Additional instrumentation such as an LED current loop display will also use up some of the power supply voltage.
+This calculator will assist you in determining the lowest supply voltages and the maximum load resistance to maintain operation of the current loop.

 Determining maximum supply voltage